 Her brother said gently, “No Avery.
 Remember, Grandie is gone.
 She’s in heaven.”

 Avery’s eyes filled with tears and she pleaded, “Please I want my Grandie.
 Please, PLEASE I want my Grandie please!”
 As though if she begged hard enough, she could bring her Grandie back.
 I started to cry.
 My son too.
 And so the three of us, sobbing uncontrollably, walked into the house greeted by an understandably alarmed daddy.

 My kids were blessed to have such a devoted and loving grandmother.
 She was integral part of our lives and living without her is hard.

 It seems she knew what was to come.
 Of course she couldn’t know.
 You can’t predict a brain aneurism.
 But she said her goodbyes all the same.
 She made overdue phone calls and connected with family.
 She had a last coffee with her best girlfriends and a breakfast date with her brother.
 A week before she passed away she asked me to come help sort her basement.
 “I need to start getting rid of all of this stuff while I’m still able to.” she explained.

 We spent the day going through boxes, sorting and making piles.
 I playfully tugged picture frames and tea cups from her hands teasing, “Give that to me, hoarder.”
 We laughed and she was pleased with the progress we made that day.
 We planned to do more next time.
 But next time would never come.

->

-> The day before she died, my mother-in-law stopped in for a visit.
+The day before she died, my mother-in-law stopped in for a visit.
 “Sorry for just popping in,” she apologized.
-“But I just felt like I needed to see the kids.”
-She sat with us in the kitchen with Avery in her lap while Adrian and I cooked.
-And we chatted about everything and nothing in particular.
+“But I just wanted to see the kids.”
+She sat with us in the kitchen with Avery in her lap while her son and I cooked dinner.
+And we chatted about nothing in particular.

->

-> And when she left, we hugged goodbye.
+And when she left, we hugged goodbye.